panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 commentsThreadId: explanation-of-javascript-closures
 ---

-Thanks to closures, the callbacks, event handlers, higher-order functions can access outer scope variables.
+The callbacks, event handlers, higher-order functions can access outer scope variables: thanks to closures.
 Closures are important in functional programming.

-Every JavaScript developer should understand closures.

 While closures are widely used, they are difficult to grasp.
 Closures, like recursion, require an "Aha!" moment.

-If you haven't had your "Aha!" moment for closures, then this post is for you.
+If you haven't had your "Aha!" moment, then this post is for you.

 I will start with the terms fundamental to closures: scope and lexical scope.
 Then, after grasping the basics, you'll need just one step to finally understand closures.